MorbidMiyako/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The Document Object Method is a method to access and update the different document objects efficiently using JS

 2. What is an event?

+  In the context of a webpage an event is an action that a webpage register, JS can be used to check for such actions to be executed, and in turn execute a function.

 3. What is an event listener?

+  The JS method that listens for an event, see question 2

 4. Why would we convert a NodeList into an Array?

+  A nodelist has a limited of methods available to it, sometimes you want to use array methods too hence requiring one to use array.from to create an array out of a nodelist

 5. What is a component?

+  A component in the context of a webpage is a filepackage that contains for instance the header, and can thus be used for several webpages.

 ### Git Set up